tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 uncompressed_length
 : The length of the Certificate message once it is uncompressed.
-If after decompression the specified length does not match the actual length, the client MUST abort the connection with bad_certificate message.
+If after decompression the specified length does not match the actual length, the client MUST abort the connection with the "bad_certificate" alert.

 If the specified compression algorithm is zlib, then the Certificate message MUST be compressed with the ZLIB compression algorithm, as defined in [RFC1950].